TjebbeH/Raptor.jl/README.md

 ## TODO:
 - Write output
+- Optimize, maybe:
+  - improve `get_earliest_trip`
-- Optimize (e.g., `get_earliest_trip`, improve parallelization?)
+  - improve parallelism
+  - Somehow reuse results of previous origin?
+  - If timetable has hours that are exact translations of others (does this happen?), reuse?
 - More functional tests
 - Consider threshold, fares and default footpaths as input
 - Improve Documentation (o.a., more doc strings api, general timetable)
-- Maybe scan if timetable has hours that are exact translations of others?
-And then compute only once and reuse?

 - Clean up and register package